-Create java keystore file from EXISTING private key and certificate
+Create java keystore from EXISTING key and certificate

 If you start googling for the topic, most of the pages you’ll get will explain you that it is not possible to import private key into java keystore.
 Usually it is suggested to compile one “magic” file named ImportKey.java, and use it to import private key and cert from DER format.
 This is ugly because I usually have on server only 2 files (key and certificate) and java installed, so I want to use standard tools.

 Only one resource I found that was explaining how to make it possible to import private key: http://nsayer.blogspot.com/2010/02/import-private-key-into-java-keystore.html.
 But this article didn’t covered for some reason how to make pkcs12 file format.
 So here I’ll put instructions: